 - Think about repetition.
 Choose 3 – 5 plants that you love and use them abundantly.

 - Think about hues.
-These are all mixed planters but if you decide to go with a single type of plant, consider getting it in a range of colors or a range of hues within that color.
+These are all mixed planters.
+If you decide to go with a single type of plant, consider getting it in a range of colors.
+Or, a range of hues within that color.

 - Think about textures.
 The best containers thrill with all sorts of shapes and textures, particularly in foliage.